The challenge of providing access while maintaining control

 The company’s IT team tried enforcing the secure access policy by physically shipping IT-managed laptops to each contractor, but that quickly proved too complicated.
 Not only was it logistically difficult to supply, maintain and distribute laptops to hundreds of contractors around the globe, some countries’ import regulations and certification requirements created logistical obstacles that could not be easily resolved.
 The company needed a solution that would allow them to grant their remote contract workers access to critical applications, while maintaining control over their data and managing privileges on a granular, role-based level.

-Silo for Safe Access helps mitigate risk while allowing contractors to do their work from anywhere
+Silo for Safe Access mitigates risk while allowing contractors to work from anywhere

-Prior to acquiring Silo for Safe Access licenses, the IT group attempted to set up virtual desktop infrastructure, which proved cumbersome for these particular users and not easily scalable.
-The team ultimately selected Silo to use in combination with Okta identity and access management solution to create access controls for most of the applications that contractors need to perform their tasks.
+Prior to acquiring Silo for Safe Access licenses, the IT group attempted to set up virtual desktop infrastructure (VDI), which proved cumbersome for these particular users and not easily scalable.
+The team ultimately selected Silo to use with Okta identity and access management solution to create access controls for most of the applications contractors need to perform their tasks.

 Important applications are locked down, so they can only be accessed through Silo, and not a local browser.
 Okta controls the point of entry for each application, verifying that a user is connecting from a Silo IP address before granting access.
-IT has set up role-based permissions, giving them visibility, control, and assurance that sensitive information is not being accessed through unsecured networks and unmanaged, shared devices.
+IT has set up role-based permissions, giving them visibility, control and assurance that sensitive information is not accessed through unsecured networks and unmanaged, shared devices.
 Each contractor is assigned to a group depending on their function and job requirements and is granted access only to the applications that are vital for their work.
-The role-based provisioning also applies to data policy controls, with each group given specific privileges regarding data copying/pasting, uploading, downloading and printing of documents.
+The role-based provisioning also applies to data policy controls, with each group given specific privileges regarding data copying/pasting, uploading and downloading, as well as the printing of documents.

 Using an isolated browser also helps protect the company’s infrastructure from malware and other web-borne threats.
 “Since we can’t control each contractor’s device or install software on their machines, we use Silo to air gap unmanaged machines to obfuscate potentially exploitable web code from reaching our applications,” explains the IT engineer.
 “So, even if a contractor clicks on a phishing link and their personal machine is compromised, our systems are protected and we are not vulnerable to data loss.”

-The IT team processes all new onboarding requests, and even with limited resources is able to reduce risk and manage access for a growing pool of contractors.
-The Silo rollout was a success, and the company is now considering a future project to extend Silo to employees – specifically in situations when their IT-managed laptops are being sent for repairs or when they must access company applications from personal devices.
+The IT team processes all new onboarding requests and — even with limited resources — can reduce risk and manage access for a growing pool of contractors.
+The Silo rollout was a success, and the company is now considering a future project to extend Silo to employees, specifically in situations when their IT-managed laptops are out for repairs or otherwise must access company applications from personal devices.